afedoriouk/fierce-brook-17475/README.md

 ## Review

-* URL of the deployed application to Herok:
+* URL of the deployed application to Heroku:
 * [Heroku Deployment] (https://fierce-brook-17475.herokuapp.com/)

 * URL of the GitHub repository: